-Piano – Jazz Institute, Advanced Package
+Piano – Jazz Camp Week 2, Jazz Institute, Advanced Package, Jazz Camp Package

 Raised in the redwood splendor of the Santa Cruz Mountains, Brooklyn-based pianist Richard Sears is a rising force on the jazz scene who has distinguished himself as a fierce improviser and ambitious composer.
 His latest album “Skyline” (2015) came out on the Barcelona based label Fresh Sound Records, and the critically hailed trio session affirmed his status as a player of prodigious promise.

 Over the past decade Sears has performed with some of jazz’s most important figures, including Chick Corea, Joshua Redman, Eric Revis and Billy Hart (subbing for Ethan Iverson in Hart’s celebrated quartet with Mark Turner and Ben Street).
 As a composer he’s received commissions from the Aaron Copland Fund and the Los Angeles Jazz Society for a six-part suite in honor Albert “Tootie” Heath, which premiered with the drum legend at the 2013 Angel City Jazz Festival.
 A recording of the project featuring Heath and saxophonists Patrick Wolff and Steven Lugerner is slated for release in Aug.
 2016 on Ropeadope Records.

 Growing up in Los Gatos, he soaked up inspiration from the Bay Area’s bountiful jazz offerings, and found mentors in piano masters like Smith Dobson and Geoffrey Keezer.
 Relocating to Los Angeles in 2005 to study at USC’s Thornton School of Music, he sought veteran improvisers, forging important relationships with Roy McCurdy, Azar Lawrence, Putter Smith, and most importantly Tootie Heath.